 Here’s an example of an education section on a resume:

-Optional: Honors, awards, and volunteer work
+Optional: Should you include honors, awards, and volunteer work on your resume?

 Only include honors and awards that are relevant to the job you’re applying for.